zillow/metaflow/README.md

 ### What to expect
 Once you launch a notebook environment in Binder, you wil see the following:

-* 0-jupyter.ipynb: Basics of Jupyter Notebook
+* `0-jupyter.ipynb`: Basics of Jupyter Notebook
-* 1-basiscs.ipynb: Composing and running a sample flow.
+* `1-basiscs.ipynb`: Composing and running a sample flow.
-* 2-titanic.ipynb: Running feature engineering, training and scoring on classic titanic dataset using Metaflow.
+* `2-titanic.ipynb`: Running feature engineering, training and scoring on classic titanic dataset using Metaflow.
-* ui.ipynb: A showcase of how UI for metaflow looks like.
+* `ui.ipynb`: A showcase of how UI for metaflow looks like.
+Inspect metadata, logs and more about your flows here.

 Feel free to execute, modify and try out examples.
 Have fun!